West Elm's Quality Issues Don't Stop At #PeggyGate

 The company did not respond to requests for comment from BuzzFeed News.

-A number of unnamed employee reviews on jobs site Glassdoor.com show complaints that West Elm’s furniture was “not up to par”, that “the product might be attractive but the quality is terrible,” and that the “products are vastly over-priced compared to quality and craftsmanship.”
+A number of unnamed employee reviews on jobs site Glassdoor.com include complaints that West Elm’s furniture is not up to par,” that “the product might be attractive but the quality is terrible,” and that the “products are vastly over-priced compared to quality and craftsmanship.”

-Consumers think West Elm is “better quality than it really is,” said Lee Hamby, who worked in visual merchandising for West Elm from 2007 to 2011.
+Consumers think West Elm is “better quality than it really is,” said Hamby, who worked in visual merchandising for West Elm from 2007 to 2011.

 Its slick design and branding has allowed the company to command prices above other starter furniture brands like Ikea.
 West Elm’s Peggy sofa, which was upholstered in fabric, retailed for $1,199; Ikea’s Landskrona leather sofa retails for $799 and comes with a 10-year warranty.